 September 2015- April 2016

-Jaisalmer is one of the most popular tourist destinations in India and it is surprising that there is no flight connectivity to this city.
-Apart from tourists, Jaisalmer caters to artists and professionals of every kind from all over the world: industrialists, filmmakers, researchers, scientists, geologists, investors, and more.
-The lack of better connectivity adversely affects Jaisalmer’s growth potential.
+Jaisalmer is one of the most popular tourist destinations in India, Apart from tourists, Jaisalmer caters to artists and professionals of every kind from all over the world: industrialists, filmmakers, researchers, scientists, geologists, investors, and more.
+The lack of better connectivity adversely affected Jaisalmer’s growth potential.
 Read More

 Promoting Vernacular Artistry